Suggested Self – Walking Tours to Explore Bangkok with Minimal Environmental Impact:

 Transport Combo: MRT + River Boat + MuvMi

-Start your day by taking the MRT to Sanam Chai and exploring some of Bangkok’s most iconic landmarks—the Grand Palace and Wat Pho.
+For first time visitors to Bangkok, I suggest you start your day by taking the MRT to Sanam Chai and explore some of Bangkok’s most iconic landmarks—the Grand Palace and Wat Pho.
 For a change of scenery, hop on a short ferry ride across the river to visit the stunning Wat Arun.
+These three attractions can get really crowded and your visit might not be so pleasant especially in a hot and humid day.
+I suggest you go early to beat the tour groups.
+Also please make sure to wear modest clothing, avoid tank tops, shorts, short skirts.
+Wear shoes which are comfortable and easy to remove as they must be taken off before entering the main chapels.

-From Wat Pho, either walk or take a MuvMi e-tuk tuk to the vibrant Pak Khlong Talad Flower Market, where colourful blooms and local vibes await.
+From Sanam Chai MRT Station, either walk or take a MuvMi e-tuk tuk to the vibrant Pak Khlong Talad Flower Market, where colourful blooms and local vibes await.

-Next, take the MRT to Wat Mangkon to visit Mangkon Kamalawat Temple.
-Then, go on foot along Mangkon Road and wander around Yaowarat Road, Song Wat Road, and the Talad Noi area.
+If you are not too tired, take the MRT to Wat Mangkon to visit Mangkon Kamalawat Chinese Temple.
+Then, go on foot along Mangkon Road and wander around Yaowarat Road, Song Wat Road, and Talad Noi area.
 You’ll stumble upon beautiful architecture, lively street art, delicious food stalls, cosy cafés, and hidden little shops.

 🧭 Perfect for history lovers and first-time visitors.